JessRascal/rts-helpdesk-client-quickstart/client/ticket/edit.md

 - Once you have finished editing your ticket, select **Save & Close** to save the changes

 ___
-RTS will automatically be notified of any changes you make to your ticket.
+RTS will automatically be notified of any changes that are made to a ticket.